 - 1 ½ cups kale leaves or other salad greens, loosely packed

 - ¼ cup water

 - Preheat oven to 180C.
 Line a 20cm tart tin with baking paper or brush with oil.

 - For the crust, add the spinach and broccolini stems to a food processor and process until it forms small pieces.
-Add the ground chia seeds, baking powder, nutirtional yeast, flour and tahini and process until combined.
-Mix in the cooked quinoa with a spoon.
+Add the ground chia seeds, baking powder, nutritional yeast, flour, tahini, salt and process until combined.
+Stir in the cooked quinoa with a spoon.

 - Spoon the crust mixture into the tart tin and press firmly against the bottom and sides to form a crust.
 Set aside.

 - For the filling, add all ingredients except the broccolini to the food processor and process until it forms a thick paste.
 Gently spread mixture into tart tin.
 Arrange broccolini florets on top and press into filling.